summitllc/git_school/readme.md

 When first starting to use `git`, some people have trouble keeping the concepts of repositories and branches separate.
 Keep in mind that:

-- if you have a local repo, then you have all of the branches that were on the remote repo the last time you synced-up with it (`git fetch`), plus any branches or commits that you have created locally
+- If you have a local repo, then you have all of the branches that were on the remote repo the last time you synced-up with it (`git fetch`), plus any branches or commits that you have created locally
-- until you send any local changes to the remote repo (`git push`), they exist only locally and your teammates will not see them when they sync to the remote (`git fetch`)
+- Until you send any local changes to the remote repo (`git push`), they exist only locally and your teammates will not see them when they sync to the remote (`git fetch`)